 Definition and Purpose

 ISO 14001:2015 is the international standard for Environmental Management Systems (EMS).
-It provides a framework for organizations to manage their environmental responsibilities.
+It provides a structured approach for organizations to manage their environmental responsibilities.

 Key Requirements